aetherknight/awstats-config-helper/README.markdown

 If you use it, edit it first so that the generated index.html file gets put in the right place.

+The `awstats.model.conf` file should just be used as an example, like the existing configuration in `gen_awstats_conf.rb`.
+Both are tailored to my web server, and the some of the settings and paths in it may not work for you.

 How to use the `gen_awstats_conf.rb` script
 -----------------------------------------